The Gold BJJ backpack — the Gatame Training Backpack — is designed specifically for carrying BJJ equipment.

 - Frequently Asked Questions

 The Gold BJJ backpack is now my go-to BJJ bag.
 It’s stylish, compact, durable, and carries everything I need — all at a reasonable price.
 If you want to make going to training easier and more convenient, this is a great bag.
 However, if you want to carry multiple gis or you’re looking for an all-purpose backpack, I’d look elsewhere.
 This one is designed for jiu-jitsu specifically.
+And it pairs perfectly with their Aeroweave Ultralight Gi, which is my go-to BJJ gi.

 Who Should Invest In The Gold BJJ Backpack?